Jean-Paul Jauffret: Vinexpo Bordeaux

-In 1981 he created Vinexpo, which he wanted to create a world wine fair, not limited to Bordeaux wine, against the advice of part of the profession which took a dim view of the presence of French and foreign competitors.
-Vinexpo has since established itself as the world wine fair, and takes place each year alternating in Bordeaux, New York City and Hong Kong.
-The event attracts more than 45,000 visitors, 2,500 exhibitors (half of whom are foreigners) as well as hundreds of journalists, sommeliers and starred chefs.
-Jean-Paul Jauffret remained president of Vinexpo until 1996 before handing over to Claude Taittinger, CEO of Taittinger champagne.
+In 1981 he created Vinexpo, which he wanted to create as a world wine fair, not limited to Bordeaux wine, against the advice of part of the profession which took a dim view of the presence of French and foreign competitors.
+Vinexpo has since established itself as the world wine fair, and takes place each year alternating in Bordeaux, New York City, and Hong Kong.
+The event attracts more than 45,000 visitors, 2,500 exhibitors (half of whom are foreigners) as well as hundreds of journalists, sommeliers, and starred chefs.
+Jauffret remained president of Vinexpo until 1996 before handing the position over to Claude Taittinger, CEO of Taittinger champagne.
 He was then elected honorary president of the show.

 Cité du vin

-He will reiterate his ambition to make Bordeaux the world capital of wine during the creation of the Cité du Vin, for which he helps to raise the funds.
-This museum of wine civilizations will be inaugurated on May 31, 2016, in the presence of Alain Juppé and François Hollande in an emblematic building in the shape of a vine designed by architects Anouk Legendre and Nicolas Desmazières and by the British scenography agency Casson Mann.
+Jauffret reiterated his ambition to make Bordeaux the world capital of wine during the creation of the Cité du Vin, for which he helped to raise the funds.
+This museum of wine civilizations was inaugurated on May 31, 2016, in the presence of Alain Juppé and François Hollande in an emblematic building in the shape of a vine designed by architects Anouk Legendre and Nicolas Desmazières and by the British scenography agency Casson Mann.

 Bordeaux Wine Academy

-He has been a permanent member of the Bordeaux Wine Academy since 1990.
+Jauffret was a permanent member of the Bordeaux Wine Academy from 1990 on.

 Other functions

-He was vice-president of the supervisory board of Château Ducru-Beaucaillou from 1999 to 2020.
+Jauffret was vice-president of the supervisory board of Château Ducru-Beaucaillou from 1999 to 2020.

-A graduate of oenology from the Faculty of Bordeaux in his first class in 1965, he is president of its alumni association.
+A graduate in oenology from the Faculty of Bordeaux in his first class in 1965, he was president of its alumni association.